VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_9.99.md

 Bindings are also update for the exising frameworks:

 * ClockKit (up to beta 4)
-* WatchKit (up to beta 4, minus API that requires SceneKit or SpriteKit frameworks)
+* WatchKit (up to beta 4, except for WKInterfaceSCNScene which requires SceneKit)
 * Several new API are also available (see **Work In Progress** and **API diff**)